d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

     * Update parameters $(\mathbf{w}, b) \leftarrow (\mathbf{w}, b) - \eta \mathbf{g}$

 In each *epoch*,
-we will iterate through the entire dataset
+we will iterate through the entire dataset, using the `data_iter` function, passing once through every example in the training set
-(using the `data_iter` function) once passing through every example in the training dataset (assuming that the number of examples is divisible by the batch size).
+(assuming that the number of examples is divisible by the batch size).
 The number of epochs `num_epochs` and the learning rate `lr` are both hyperparameters, which we set here to 3 and 0.03, respectively.
-Unfortunately, setting hyperparameters is tricky and requires some adjustment by trial and error.
-We elide these details for now but revise them later in
+In general, setting hyperparameters is tricky and requires some adjustment for different problems and network architectures.
+We elide these details for now but revise them later in :numref:`chap_optimization`.
-:numref:`chap_optimization`.

 ```{.python .input}
 #@tab pytorch